wentbackward/music-theory/basic-theory.md

 You can see on a guitar neck, the 12th fret will give a note one octave higher than the open string.
 Each fret is a semitone.
 You can also see a repeating pattern of white and black keys on a piano which are the 12 semitones between the octaves.
 Each key is a semitone apart.
+(Don't confuse keys on the keyboard with the musical key - explained later).

 ### TODO Guitar neck and piano keyboard illustration